 UPGRADES AND ADDITIONAL THINGS TO HIRE & RENT:(IF YOU STILL NEED SOME EXTRA SERVICE FROM US)

-– Huaynapicchu Mountain Entrance ticket US$80 (2 hours round trip) based on availability and book in advance
+– Huaynapicchu Mountain Entrance ticket US$90 (2 hours walk round trip) based on availability and book in advance

 – Extra Night Hotel in Aguas Calientes US$30 per person based on twin bed room with private bathroom